-You step into Little Italy Pizzeria, and an oversized photo of Naples with the Mount Vesuvius in the background will face you from the opposite wall.
-Around it hang a myriad of blue-and-white soccer scarves with things like “solo Napoli” written on them.
-The waitstaff consists of Italian natives, who don’t speak any Hungarian.
-It feels like being in a neighborhood restaurant in Italy.
-But instead of the Tyrrhenian coast, this pizzeria is actually located in an indistinct Budapest neighborhood a bit outside the city center.
+You step into Little Italy Pizzeria, and an oversized photo of Naples and the Mount Vesuvius will face you from the opposite wall.
+Around it hang a myriad of blue-and-white soccer scarves with “solo Napoli” signs.
+The waitstaff and much of the clientele consists of Italian natives.
+It really feels like being in a Neapolitan restaurant, but instead of the Tyrrhenian coast, this pizzeria is actually in an indistinct Budapest neighborhood, a bit outside the city center.

-Little Italy isn’t the type of restaurant that appears on thematic toplists - except for this one - or draws Budapest’s trendy crowd.
-But it is a place that gets mobbed in the evenings with local residents and Italian expats, who come here for delicious and affordable pizzas made with lightning speed by the Hungarian owner-chef (note: Little Italy is closed on Mondays and Tuesdays).
-He spent years working in Naples and became addicted to the city, the food, and, apparently, the local soccer team too.
+Little Italy isn’t the type of place that appears on thematic toplists—except for this one—or draws Budapest’s trendy crowd.
+But it is a place that gets mobbed with people in the evenings, who come here for delicious and affordable pizzas made with lightning speed by the Hungarian owner-chef, who spent years working in Naples.

 Though I haven't tried all of the 42 types of pizzas, I enjoyed most the Casagrande (prosciutto, Italian salami, bacon, hot pepper; €6), the simple and flavorful bufala (€6), and the namesake Little Italy (mozzarella, Italian sausage, cherry tomatoes; €8).
 The pies are between a Naples and Roman-style, closer to the former.
 Italian beers are also available, and if you’re into Italian soccer, this is the place to watch the games with fellow calcio fans.
 Note: Little Italy is closed on Mondays and Tuesdays.